titooan/mozhelper-extension/README.md

 ```

 `npm run build` cleans previous artifacts, copies assets into `build/`, zips `mozilla-helper.xpi`, and runs `web-ext lint` (with a small diagnostics-channel polyfill) to validate the packaged add-on.

+#### Installation

+After running the build, you can load the unsigned XPI locally:

+1. In Firefox, open `about:config` and set:
+   - `xpinstall.signatures.required` → `false`
+   - `extensions.experiments.enabled` → `true`
+2. Open `about:addons`, click the gear icon, and choose “Install Add-on From File…”.
+3. Select `mozilla-helper.xpi` from the repository root.
+4. Accept any permission prompts (Bugzilla hosts, etc.).

+During development, you can also use `about:debugging#/runtime/this-firefox` → “Load Temporary Add-on…” and pick `manifest.json`.

 ### Tests